2bc4/streamlink-ttvlol/README.md

 [Windows](#windows), [Linux](#linux) or [MacOS](#macos) .

-If you wish to install Manually.
-You can get the latest release [here](https://github.com/2bc4/streamlink-ttvlol/releases/latest/download/twitch.py).
+If you wish to install manually, you can get the latest release [here](https://github.com/2bc4/streamlink-ttvlol/releases/latest/download/twitch.py).

 ### Windows:
 #### Automatically